Claude de Longwy de Givry

 Claude de Longwy de Givry (1481–1561) was a French bishop and Cardinal, from an aristocratic background.
 He was the son of Philippe de Longuy, Seigneur de Givry and Jeanne de Beautremont, Dame de Mirabeau.
 He had four brothers: Jean de Longuy, Sieur de Givry and Baron de Mirabeau (who married Jeanne d'Orleans, natural sister of King Francis I), Christophe de Longuy, Antoine de Longuy, and Étienne de Longuy.
 Claude's aunt Jeanne had married Guy de la Baume, Count de Montrevel, and one of their sons was Cardinal Pierre de la Baume (1539-1544), Prince and Bishop of Geneva (1522-1543).

 Bishop of Macon

 Claude de Longuy became bishop of Mâcon, in 1510, as successor to his uncle Étienne de Longwy (1488-1510).
-He attended the schismatic Conciliabulum of Pisa in 1511, no doubt on the command of King Louis XII of France.
+He attended the schismatic Conciliabulum of Pisa in 1511, no doubt on the command of King Louis XII.
 On 16 March 1516 he made his solemn entry.
 He served as Bishop of Macon until 1529.
 On 10 January 1527, the Bishop's niece, Jeanne de Longuy was married to Philippe Chabot de Brion, Governor of Burgundy.